-One component of George Geftakys' teaching was based on the "higher life" concepts promoted by the Keswick Conference.
-In fact, the Assembly songbook, Hymns and Spiritual Songs, is a reprint of the Keswick hymnal!
-Here is a webpage on the Keswick theology of sanctification.
-The author provides a very informative PDF outline of how it developed historically and where it stands today.
-Answers to FAQs on Assembly "overcomer teaching" are provided by Tom Maddux--a great overview.
+One component of George Geftakys' teaching was "higher life" concepts, as promoted by the Keswick Conference, Watchman Nee, etc. The Assembly songbook, Hymns and Spiritual Songs, was a reprint of the Keswick hymnal.
+Here is a presentation on the Keswick theology of sanctification.
+Tom Maddux addresses the issue in terms of George's 'Overcomer' teaching.

 This bookmark is a snapshot of the Assembly's twisted and lopsided teaching on the cross.

 In 2001 George published a "spiritual poem" entitled Apocalypse XII.
 Steve Irons comments on the preface.

 Two of George's published pamphlets contradict each other.
 Which one are we to believe?

 What George Believes About His Ministry, written by Steve Irons in 1990-1991, shows how George believed he was "the Lord's Servant" and as such had the right to hold a position of power and authority over others.
 And because he had the "mind of the Lord" he was not to be criticized or spoken against.

 Steve Irons reported on his meeting with Samuel Ochenjele when he visited Fullerton in 2003.
 Samuel preached some of the things George taught.